 Vermont Agency of Transportation (VTrans)

-Grants to Vermont local governments, nonprofits, school districts and schools, and regional planning commissions to provide accessible and safe facilities for alternative modes of transportation.
-The purpose of the program is to improve access and safety for bicyclists and/or pedestrians through the planning, design, and construction of infrastructure projects.
-This is in direct support of the Agency of Transportation’s Strategic Goal #3: Provide Vermonters energy-efficient travel options, specifically through the increased use of walking and biking for transportation.
+Grants of up to $75,000 to Vermont local government entities, nonprofit organizations, school districts, and schools to build accessible and safe facilities for alternative modes of transportation.
+Funding is intended to improve access and safety for cyclists and/or pedestrians through the construction of infrastructure projects.
+This objective is in direct support of the Agency of Transportation’s Strategic Goal #3: Provide Vermonters energy-efficient travel options, specifically through the increased use of walking and biking for transportation.

 Projects may be combinations of any of the following facilities:

-Applications may be for construction of new facilities, reconstruction of existing infrastructure to meet current design standards, or a combination of both.
-Projects that consist of a redundant facility (e.g. a sidewalk on one side of a street that already has a sidewalk) must include good rationale for the proposed facility.
-However, projects that consist solely of preventive maintenance (e.g. repaving an existing shared use path) are not eligible.
+Applications may be for the construction of new facilities, reconstruction of existing infrastructure to meet current design standards, or a combination of both.
+Projects that consist of a redundant facility (e.g. a sidewalk on one side of a street that already has a sidewalk) must include a good rationale for the proposed facility.

 GrantWatch ID#: 181528

-State-Funded Small-Scale Construction Projects: It is expected that construction of small-scale projects will be complete within one year of executing the grant agreement.
+Construction projects should take place between May and October 2021.
+It is expected that the construction of small-scale projects will be complete within one year of executing the grant agreement.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.